Suicide of Bill Conradt: Suicide

 Chris Hansen and his Dateline television crew arrived at Conradt's Terrell neighborhood at 8:30 a.m. on November 5, hoping to ambush Conradt, trespassing on his property.
-Half as many Murphy and Terrell police arrived hours later.
-Conradt did not answer officers knocking on the door to his courtyard, and confirmation of the search warrant was received at 2:20 p.m.—though it had "the wrong city, county, and date."
+Murphy and Terrell police arrived hours later.
+Conradt did not answer officers knocking on the door to his courtyard, and confirmation of the search warrant was received at 2:20 p.m., though it had "the wrong city, county, and date."
 At the suggestion of a PJ volunteer, a Terrell police sergeant tried calling Conradt, but the ADA did not answer, and the police did not leave a message.
 At 2:40, the Terrell police chief called in SWAT.

 The seven-man SWAT team, led by Ken McKeown, slowly arrived after 3:00 p.m.
 They breached Conradt's home by forcing open a sliding-glass back door, entering through the den, finding Conradt's computer and a workbook titled Investigation and Prosecution of Child Sexual Abuse (from a recent district attorneys' conference).
-The team split up, and the half that first saw Conradt at the end of a hallway variously described his last words as some variation of "I am not gonna hurt anybody."
-He then shot himself in the temple with a Browning .380 pistol, and died within 60 minutes.
+The team split up, and the half that first saw Conradt at the end of a hallway described his last words as some variation of "I am not gonna hurt anybody."
+He then shot himself in the head with a Browning .380 pistol and died within 60 minutes.

 NBC personnel photographed and videotaped Conradt's body and gun, and they obtained an audiotape of his last words.
 One of the officers on the scene mugged for a Dateline camera and opined, "That'll make good TV."
 Conradt was airlifted by CareFlite to Dallas' Parkland Memorial Hospital, where he was pronounced dead.

 Aftermath

 Immediately after the shooting, Detective Patterson was leaving the bait house in Murphy when local police pulled him over.
 At gunpoint, they forced him from his truck and handcuffed him.
 The Dateline contractor had been mistaken for a suspect in the sting who owned the same-colored make and model of truck.

 Dateline stated that police took three encrypted computers from Conradt's house, and by February 2007, were coordinating with their manufacturer to unlock the files within.
 Dateline later aired an episode that said child pornography had been found on Conradt's laptop.
 Esquire reported that Conradt's Sony VAIO laptop was seized, and forensic analysis proved it was the computer from which Conradt chatted with the PJ volunteer, but it had no illegal material or content that indicated sexual predation.
+However, an investigation done by the Texas Department of Public Safety concluded that several devices owned by Conradt including multiple laptops, a cellphone, and computer disks "all contained pornographic material (and) some included child pornography".